 iii.
 Your Campaign Medium or UTM medium

-With campaigns, you’ll be presented with a detailed record of all the visitors landing on your website together with where they’re visiting your site from, including the links on an email you sent them earlier on.
+With campaigns, you’ll be presented with a detailed record of all the visitors landing on your website, along with where they’re visiting your site from, including the links to an email you sent them earlier on.

-Google made a decision to encrypt keyword data NOT long ago.
-Meaning majority of the keywords your visitors are using will be marked as ‘NOT provided’.
-So expect this feature NOT to be that useful to your campaigns, unless otherwise.
+Google decided to encrypt keyword data not long ago.
+The majority of the keywords your visitors are using will be marked as ‘NOT provided’.
+So expect this feature not to be that useful to your campaigns, unless otherwise stated.

-To dig out for organic search keywords, it’s advisable to use some other tool such as Google Webmaster or a third party search query tool such as HitTail to name a few.
+To dig out organic search keywords, it’s advisable to use some other tool, such as Google Webmaster or a third-party search query tool, such as HitTail, to name a few.

-None of these tool is advanced well enough to help you link your web traffic to the conversions stemming from the individual keywords.
-They can however give you a rough estimate of the kind of keywords your online visitors use to find you.
+None of these tools is advanced enough to help you link your web traffic to the conversions stemming from individual keywords.
+They can, however, give you a rough estimate of the kind of keywords your online visitors use to find you.

 AdWords Section and Cost Analysis

 There isn’t much difference between these two sections.

 With the Cost Analysis section, you can measure your sessions, costs, and even paid revenue performance for every paid advertising campaign you run.